 The ensemble cast is large with all of the actors (about 18 in all) each given some level of shrift throughout the film.
 Notable are Gusted Hammarsten as the kindly doormat Goran and his sister Elisabeth (Lindgren) who is attracted to the freedom of Together but still yearns to have a stable home life.
 Everyone in he cast delivers the good.

 The combination of thoughtful period slice-of-life and the amateur-feeling production make me have mixed feelings about “Together.”
-I like the idea but, regretfully, have major problems with the execution and give it a C+.
+I like the idea but, regretfully, have major problems with the execution.